 Theft offenses also cover a wide range of crimes, from shoplifting or retail theft to the white-collar crime of embezzlement.
 As a Deerfield Beach theft Lawyer may explain, some of the most severe types of theft include burglary and robbery.
 Generally, if a theft offense involves an element of force, violence, or breaking into buildings, then the offense will result in more significant charges with accompanying harsher penalties.

-Degrees of Felony Theft Charges
+What are the Degrees of Felony Theft Charges?

 Theft charges fall within one of three classifications: first, second, and third-degree Felony or Grand Theft.
 Generally, third-degree Felony theft involves property worth between $750 and $20,000.
 However, individuals also can face third-degree Felony theft charges for the theft of the following items: